Test and Trace Self-Isolation Support scheme – Data Sharing Agreement

 Source of personal data

-The NHS Test and Trace service will confirm if an individual has either tested positive for COVID-19 or been in close contact with someone who has tested positive for COVID-19 and been told to self-isolate as a result.
+The NHS Test and Trace service will confirm if an individual has either tested positive for COVID-19 or been in close contact with someone who has tested positive for COVID-19 and their vaccination status, and if they have been told to self-isolate as a result.
 As this data is related to an individual’s health it is referred to as ‘special category data’.

 You or your nominated representative will be asked to provide the relevant personal data referenced above in relation to an application for a Test and Trace Support Payment.
 Central Bedfordshire Council will verify this using the NHS Test and Trace data.